Skip to content

 Okay, so we’ve covered the basics of how important magnesium is, especially after years of substance abuse, and even more so in sobriety.

-We know some of the testing options, signs, but the next question is, what magnesium supplement do you take in the sea of supplements?
+We know some of the testing options, and signs, but the next question is, what magnesium supplement do you take in the sea of supplements?

 It’s a great question, and not all magnesium supplements are created equal.